 The AANS Collaboration with EANS and CAANS

 The European Association of Neurosurgical Societies (EANS) and the Continental Association of African Neurological Societies (CAANS) have accepted the invitation to serve as the collaborating societies for the 2020 meeting in Boston.
-This collaboration presents some of the most renowned neurosurgeons of Latin American, Asia and Australasia as presenters in the scientific program.
+This collaboration features prominent neurosurgeons from around the globe in the scientific program.

 Members of the EANS and CAANS who choose to attend the meeting may register at the AANS member rate.

 The AANS welcomes the Neurological Society of India (NSI), which joins the 2020 AANS Annual Scientific Meeting as an associate society.

 Join AANS leaders and various international neurosurgical organizations at this year's International Symposium.

 In addition to connecting with colleagues from around the world, attendees can also meet the 2020 International Lifetime Recognition Award recipient.
 This prestigious award honors a neurosurgeon for a lifetime of invaluable contributions to neurosurgery in his or her native country and to neurosurgery around the globe.

 Meet with international organized neurosurgery leaders, AANS leadership and special dignitaries during the 2020 AANS International Reception.